rmeissn/esp-kwb-mqtt-ha-logger-/README.md

 # esp-kwb-mqtt-ha-logger
 ---

-ESP based data logger (MQTT & HomeAssistant) for KWB Easyfire 2 pellet boiler (and probably similar ones).
+ESP based data logger (to MQTT & HomeAssistant) for KWB Easyfire 2 pellet boiler (and probably similar ones)

-The idea is to read values from the RS485 bus, which connects KWB room devices (thermostats') to the boiler, and to publish read values to a MQTT broker, and eventually to HomeAssistant.
+The idea is to read values from the RS485 bus, which connects KWB room devices (thermostat) to the boiler, and to publish read values to a MQTT broker and eventually to HomeAssistant.

 Currently published values are: